zendframework/zendframework/README-GIT.md

 Your first step is to establish a public repository from which we can pull your work into the master repository.
-You have two options: use github or other public site, or setup/use your own repository.
+You have two options: use GitHub or other public site, or setup/use your own repository.

 While you can use a private repository and utilize ``git format-patch`` to submit patches, this is discouraged as it does not facilitate public peer